SHAREHOLDER ALERT: Weiss Law Reminds BRMK, FOCS, INFI, and INDT Shareholders About Its Ongoing Investigations

 INDUS Realty Trust, Inc. (NASDAQ: INDT)

-Weiss Law is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of INDUS Realty Trust, Inc. (NASDAQ: INDT), in connection with the proposed acquisition of INDT by affiliates of Centerbridge Partners, L.P.
+Weiss Law is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of 0 , in connection with the proposed acquisition of INDT by affiliates of Centerbridge Partners, L.P.
 Under the terms of the merger agreement, INDT shareholders will receive $67.00 for each share of INDT common stock owned.
 If you own INDT shares and wish to discuss this investigation or your rights, please call us or visit our website: https://www.weisslaw.co/news-and-cases/indt

 SOURCE Weiss Law